smclab/openk9/js-packages/docs-website/docs/openk9-configuration.md

 The information present in the *datasource* is acquired through a plugin.
 Basically, only a few generic plugins are available; to see how to create new plugin goes to apposite section.
-As *Driver Service Name" choose `SitemapWebPluginDriver` to acquire the contents of a website using a crawler that relies on its sitemap.
+As *Driver Service Name* choose `SitemapWebPluginDriver` to acquire the contents of a website using a crawler that relies on its sitemap.

 ![image-20220303223805366](../static/img/installation/image-20220303223805366.png)